 Vanessa’s book launch celebration for her book, Mama, I Want to See God, was held on March 1, 2014 at the Wesley Chapel-William C. Brown Library in Decatur, Georgia.
 Vanessa spoke on the theme: Literature and Libraries: Influencing Children’s Lives through Life Lesson Stories.

 Daddy, I Want to Know God, the second book in the series, “Families Growing in Faith” also launched at the Wesley Chapel-William C. Brown Library on October 7, 2017.
 Vanessa spoke on the theme: Fathers, Families, Faith, and Literacy.

 Vanessa also wrote an article, “Encouraging Your Reader” published in the June 2012 edition of the Guardian Angel Kids Ezine (www.guardian-angel-kids.com).

 Vanessa continues to develop her craft by participating in writers organizations.
 She is a member of The Christian Authors Guild, (www.christianauthorsguild.org), where she is also a contributor to the book, Relief Notes: Encouraging Letters for Tough Times; The Society of Children’s Book Writers and Illustrators (SCBWI); The Stonecrest Writing Support Group, and she was previously a contributing writer for her church newsletter publication, The Anchor.
 In addition, Vanessa is a member of The Christian Authors On Tour group (http://christianauthorsontour.com).

-Vanessa invites you to subscribe to her blog, Children’s Bookroom and to her quarterly newsletter, Connecting Readers to the Word.
+Vanessa invites you to subscribe to her blog, Connecting Readers and Writers to the Word and to her quarterly newsletter, Connecting Readers to the Word.

 Vanessa savors the moments she spends with her family and friends; as well as baking delicious desserts for her loved ones.